isachin-dot/sachin-diku/readme.md

 # Sachin Diku

 Hey this is Sachin-Diku website!
+I love learning from tanay pratap!
+And I love to do coding as well!
+Thank you!

 I m leanring coding from tanay pratap who teach me coding through Youtube.

 For now I Know: